California State Route 180: History

+Officially, Caltrans considered the freeway bypass as State Route 180S (supplemental) until the old highway on downtown Fresno surface streets was relinquished in 2012.
+While the old routing of SR 180 through downtown remained on the books, it was no longer signed and not considered a business route.
+The road no longer connected with its freeway bypass at all; the east and west ends terminate in cul-de-sacs, and local agencies were generally forced to maintain or improve the road.

 In recognition that the freeway connecting SR 41 and SR 168 is by far the most traveled segment of road in the San Joaquin Valley and prone to daily congestion and accidents, Caltrans constructed of the "Fresno 180 Braided Ramps" between the freeways.
 The first ramps opened in 2013 and the entire project was then completed in early 2014.
 These ramps allow direct access between SR 41 and SR 168 without entering the main SR 180 freeway, making it almost a double braided ramp.
 The project was delivered in a new format for Caltrans called Design-Build, one of the first projects constructed in the state's pilot program authorized by the State Legislature, wherein the contractor both designs and builds the project with Caltrans oversight.

 Some of the downtown segments were included in various revitalization proposals.
 In particularly, the West Fresno Community Vision Plan of 2004 was adopted by the Fresno Council of Governments to create livable mixed-use areas between Whitesbridge and California Avenues.

 In 2020, the section between Smith Road and Frankwood Avenue was upgraded to a 4-lane divided expressway which bypassed the communities of Centerville and Minkler to save eligible historic buildings on the current route.
 New frontage and connector roads were also built to connect to those roads that used to intersect with SR 180.

 Controversy

 The routing of the SR 180 freeway through central Fresno, now known as the 180 Gap neighborhood, split a well-defined working-class neighborhood (particularly the North Park neighborhoods) in half and destroyed many large, historic buildings along Van Ness Avenue and surrounding area.
 Even after funding dried up, the neighborhood declined dramatically with the ever-present knowledge that everything in its path would be demolished as soon as the money appeared; low property values led to many buildings becoming slums or being condemned and razed long before the freeway came.
-By the 1980s, community pressure was increasing for CalTrans to either purchase the remaining properties or abandon the route, culminating in a lawsuit against the state, and in 1988 the decision was made to begin eminent domain purchases and construction.
+By the 1980s, community pressure was increasing for Caltrans to either purchase the remaining properties or abandon the route, culminating in a lawsuit against the state, and in 1988 the decision was made to begin eminent domain purchases and construction.